-Visitors are welcome on the Ship and Base on Saturday and Sunday afternoons from 1 to 4 p.m.
+Visitors are welcome on the ship and Base on Saturday and Sunday afternoons from 1 to 5 p.m.
 Parents of cadets may visit the Academy at their pleasure.
-However, cadets are not excused from studies or duty to entertain visiting relatives or friends during class or duty periods.
+Cadets are not excused from studies or duty to entertain visiting relatives or friends during class or duty periods.

-All requests for information and applications for admission should be addressed to the Secretary, California Maritime Academy, 515 Van Ness Avenue, San Francisco.
+Requests for information, and application for admission should be addressed to the Secretary, California Maritime Academy, California Building, 515 Van Ness Avenue, San Francisco, California.

-Likewise communications for the Superintendent and other personnel of the Academy should be mailed to the California Maritime Academy, 515 Van Ness Avenue, San Francisco, California.
+Communications for the Superintendent or other personnel of the Academy should be mailed to California Maritime Academy, Tiburon, Marin County, California.